-Figures 2-3and 2-4, on Page 14 show clearances under overhead lines for the conditions most commonly encountered.
-The customer does not install the service conductor, but is required to provide a point of attachment high enough and strong enough, to allow the utility to install the service line and maintain the required clearances.
+The customer does not install the overhead service conductor, but is required to provide a point of attachment high enough and strong enough, to allow the utility to install the service line and maintain the required clearances.
+For overhead services, the following additional requirements and guidelines apply:

-If the span of the service line exceeds 125 feet, a service pole may be required to relieve the tension on the service hook or mast (Refer to Chapter 5, Page 73 for CEL SERVICE FEE information)
+- 11. The point of attachment shall not be located such that a CEL line worker is required to stand or walk on any part of a customer-owned roof to service, access, connect or disconnect service at the building. - 12.
+If the span of the service line exceeds 125 feet, a service pole may be required to relieve the tension on the service hook or mast (Refer to CEL SERVICE FEE information). - 13.
 Avoid a route for the service line that passes over a driveway.
-Lines that cross driveways can be struck by tall trucks and other vehicles, causing damage to the service equipment and to the building.
-Avoid a route that will require an aerial trespass through property owned by others.
+Lines that cross driveways can be struck by tall trucks and other vehicles, causing damage to the service equipment and to the building. - 14.
+Aerial trespass via a route through a separate, non-contiguous parcel shall not be permitted unless an easement is provided at the customer's expense.